paulviet/Pewlett-Hackard-Analysis/README.md

 - Pewlett-Hackard will experience a massive number of employee retirements soon across most of their workforce except management.

-- We have 72,458 employees retirement retirement_titles window fast approaching, however we only have 1,549 mentorship_eligibility eligible for the Mentorship Program.
+- We have 72,458 employees retirement retirement_titles window fast approaching, however we only have [1,549 eligible employees for the Mentorship Program](DATA/mentorship_eligibility.csv).
 This is quite a bit less than the number of employees to replace the vacant positions.

 - This graph below shows the age and count of employees, there is no employees younger than the max of this age range, so there has not been any addition younger aged workers.